kamalsingh2000/Hr_Analytics/README.md

 Leveraged Power BI to design a dynamic and visually appealing HR analytics dashboard.
 This step ensured that the insights were presented in an easily digestible format.

-# Refer the Hr_Analytics Pdf File to go through Data Pipeline .
+# Refer the Hr_Analytics Pdf File to go through Data Pipeline.